This course is open for applications

 You can also enter your creative work into international animation festivals and competitions to gain experience and promotion opportunities.
-Our students have won the regional Royal Television Society awards for animation in six out of the past seven years, and won a national award in 2019.
+Our students have won the regional Royal Television Society awards for animation in eight out of the past nine years, and won a national award in 2019.

 You can expect to be assessed through presentation of your practical work, individual and group presentations, essays, reports and your overall professionalism.

 Assessments of practical work focus not only on the individual processes you've used but also on the development of your ideas.
 We expect you to record and present your research and developmental work along with the final output.

 Writing critical evaluations to accompany major pieces of project work will help you critique and analyse aspects of your practice, including; production work, working methodologies and techniques, and production management.
 You'll relate them to the broader contexts of professional practice and research.

 Approximate percentage of marks awarded by each assessment method*: